lynnfaraday/aresmush.com/_root/fs3/fs3.3/conflict.md

 # When to Roll

-Ability Rolls should be used judiciously; it is unnecessary (and silly) to roll for every little thing.
+Ability Rolls should be used judiciously.
 RPGs are about *role*play not *roll*play.

 > <i class="fa fa-cubes" aria-hidden="true"></i>  **Tip:** Players are always free to skip rolls and negotiate a resolution as befits the story, as long as everyone agrees.